How Long Will An RV Battery Run The Furnace? + Calculations

 How To Calculate How Long Your RV Battery Will Run The RV Furnace

-When calculating how long your RV battery will run the furnace, there are few factors that come into play.
+When calculating how long your RV battery will run the furnace, a few factors come into play.

-The main thing you need to figure out is how much power the fan is using and how many amp-hours your RV batteries hold.
+The key is to figure out how much power the furnace fan uses and how many amp-hours your RV batteries hold.

 Related Product: Consider getting a Diesel Heater (click to view on Amazon) for your RV.
 They use very little electricity and are quieter than RV furnaces.